zeroc-ice/ice/js/BUILDING.md

    the Trusted Root Certificate Authorities.
 Reload the test page to continue.
    You should uninstall this certificate after running the tests.

-#### Windows 8

-On Windows 8, network isolation prevents Internet Explorer from connecting to 127.0.0.1.
-To work around this limitation, you'll need to disable Internet Explorer's "Protected Mode".
-Open the "Internet Options" dialog and in the "Security" settings tab, deselect the "Enable Protected Mode" checkbox.

 #### Secure WebSockets on iOS and Android